imperfectandcompany/Phastify-API-Framework/README.md

 // Update an existing integration for the authenticated user
 $router->enforceParameters('/integrations/:id', 'PUT', [
-    'service' => 'body',   // Service comes from the request body 'service' => 'clientname',   // Service comes from the request body ]);
+    'service' => 'body',   // Service comes from the request body 'clientname' => 'body',   // Service comes from the request body ]);
 ```